Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Unlike the Classic Inca Trail, Salkantay Trek to Machu Picchu does not need any permit.
-Salkantay Trail is perfect for hikers looking for an adventure travel.
+Salkantay Trail is perfect for hikers looking for adventure travel.
 It lets you connect with nature and perhaps even reconnect with themselves as they pass through magical and untouched views and mountain passes.

-We highly recommend you to spend a few days in Cusco before the trek to avoid altitude sickness.
+We highly recommend you spend a few days in Cusco before the trek to avoid altitude sickness.

 Cusco Hotel Transfer